-Coleslaw, or “slaw,” as it is sometimes called, is a raw salad that has shredded cabbage as its main ingredient.
-Usually, grated carrot is also added.
+Coleslaw, or slaw, as it is sometimes called, is a raw salad that has shredded cabbage as its main ingredient.
+Usually, grated carrots are also added.

 The fun thing about coleslaw is that, just like any salad, you can vary the ingredients however you want.
 Here are some ideas for tasty add-ins that can give your coleslaw some character and flair: